About the TradeByte category

 2. In Alumio Dashboard, go to Clients → HTTP Clients.
 Create a new HTTP Client and select Tradebyte HTTP Client as the prototype of the HTTP Client.

-4. You can optionally enable logging of request to get the log of the authentication.
+4. You can optionally enable logging of requests to get the log of the authentication.

 5. Save the HTTP Client.